kwenbsnr/Alumni-Employment-Tracking-and-Reminder-System-1/README.md

 🔴 Critical
 ____________________

-1. Start year vs. graduation year check:
+1. Start year vs. graduation year logic:
 If a user is a "Student" or “Employed & Student,” check that start year is later than graduation year.
 Additionally, the graduation year must be later than the start year.

 2. "Employed & Student" submission issue: